Canon 60D vs Panasonic GM1

 Studio photographers will appreciate that the Canon 60D (unlike the GM1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the GM1 have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the GM1 have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the GM1 was followed by the Panasonic GM5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 60D and GM1 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Panasonic GM1 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 60D or the Panasonic GM1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.